FFmpeg/FFV1/ffv1.md

 A `Frame` consists of the `keyframe` field, `Parameters` (if `version` <= 1), and a sequence of independent slices.
 The pseudo-code below describes the contents of a `Frame`.

+`keyframe` field has its own initial state, set to 128.

 ```c
 pseudo-code                                                   | type
 --------------------------------------------------------------|-----